 The CASCA Executive Award for Outstanding Service is awarded to an individual who has made sustained contributions in service that have strengthened the Canadian astronomical community and enhanced its impact regionally, nationally and/or internationally.
 This may include, but is not limited to, innovations in education, outreach and support of research facilities or tools used by others.

+The Executive Award recipient is selected by the CASCA Board.
 The nomination procedure is to submit a 1 to 2 page letter of support to the CASCA President indicating the candidate’s qualifications, history of service, and impact of their service activities – both nationally and internationally.
+Consideration of nominations will begin on January 15, 2024.

 |2014||Peter G. Martin||For exceptional service to the Canadian astronomical community and his leadership in CITA and the Dunlap Institute.
 Full Citation.|